sebsto/amplify-ios-getting-started/02_create_ios_app.md

 # Introduction

 AWS Amplify provides a Git-based workflow for creating, managing, integrating, and deploying serverless backends for web and mobile applications.
-The Amplify CLI provides a simple text-based user interface to provision and manage backend services, such as user authentication or a REST or GrahQL API for your applications.
+The Amplify CLI provides a simple text-based user interface to provision and manage backend services, such as user authentication or a REST or GraphQL API for your applications.
 The Amplify Libraries allow to easily integrate these backend services with just a few lines of code in your applications.

 In this module, we’ll begin by creating a new iOS application to take travel notes.
 A note is made of a title, a description and a picture.
 We will enhance this application in the following modules.